-On this article, you will learn on all the requirements that must be met before applying for a sugar importation license in Kenya as of 2018.
+On this article, you will learn on all the requirements that must be met before applying for a sugar importation license in Kenya.
 As we stated earlier, the importation of sugar into Kenya is regulated by the Agriculture and Food Authority.
 There are only 233 licensed importers in Kenya for mill white and industrial sugar as of 2018.

 Any person intending to import sugar into Kenya is supposed to apply for a license yearly from the Agriculture and Food Authority which cost Ksh 100,000.
 Applications are made between 1st July to 30th June of every financial year.
 Below are the documents that must be submitted along with the application letter.

 2. Certificate of incorporation

 3. Current Business Permit

 4. Latest Audited Accounts